-Vogue: Vendor will provide uniform services for MCSAP personnel that conduct inspections.
+Vogue: Vendor will provide uniform/coverall services for MCSAP personnel that conduct inspections.

 Iteris: Vendor will provide professional services in support of PRISM and ITD applications.
 Including but not limited to meeting facilitation, project assessment, management and reporting.
 Additionally, assistance with document drafting and modification as needed in response to inquiries during the final review and approval process.
 Update state PPTLD to include Expanded Core ITD certification and Expanded PRISM certification.
-Iteris is currently contracted through June 2022, and operating on a no cost extension while a renewal or new contract with an approved vendor through the State bidding process is completed.